mansour91/platform/README.md

 *cornerstones:*
 1. Design: Website Framework (How do you imagine the website); UX/UI
 2. Software Development: How's the Platform will be?
-Website?
-Mobile App?.. etc
+Web App?
+Mobile App?
+Both?.. etc
 3. Blockchain: What Blockchain Technology we will be using? and How?

 *Daily Room:*